-- 1. Bachelor's degree or equivalent.
-The U-M transcript must show a bachelor's degree or equivalent awarded by an accredited institution. - 2.
-Minimum Rackham grade point average.
+1. Bachelor's degree or equivalent.
+The U-M transcript must show a bachelor's degree or equivalent awarded by an accredited institution.

+2. Minimum Rackham grade point average.
 A cumulative minimum GPA of B (3.0 on a 4.0 point scale) is required for all graduate work taken for credit.
-Programs may require a higher minimum cumulative GPA or a minimum grade for specified coursework. - 3.
-Coursework in residence.
-Students must complete at least 18 credit hours of graded graduate coursework (including the grade of S Satisfactory) registered as a Rackham student while in residence on the Ann Arbor campus.
-Courses elected as visit (audit) do not meet this requirement, neither do courses designated as 990, with "preliminary" in the title, or those taken while registered under another school/college at U-M. - 4.
-Cognate requirement.
-Before advancing to candidacy students must complete 3 credit hours of cognate coursework with a grade of B- or better; certain graduate programs may have additional cognate requirements (section 4.1). - 5.
-Qualifying examination.
-A student must pass the qualifying exam (see next section).
-Note that CLASP requires a 3.3 GPA to schedule the qualifying exam.
+Programs may require a higher minimum cumulative GPA or a minimum grade for specified coursework.

+3. Coursework in residence.
+Students must complete at least 18 credit hours of graded graduate coursework (including the grade of S - Satisfactory) registered as a Rackham student while in residence on the Ann Arbor campus.
+Courses elected as visit (audit) do not meet this requirement, neither do courses designated as 990, with "preliminary" in the title, or those taken while registered under another school/college at U-M.

+4. Cognate requirement.
+Before advancing to candidacy students must complete 3 credit hours of cognate coursework with a grade of B- or better; certain graduate programs may have additional cognate requirements (section 4.1).